 Not only that, efficient use of energy has become a necessity when future endeavors of a state are charted out.
 Addressing issues of rapidly decreasing resources, conserving energy at the level of each home in America can go a long way when it comes to resource management.

-Last but not the least, energy efficient homes are known to save quite a sizeable amount of annual bills, giving homeowners a great incentive to shift to more renewable sources and use ones that are perishable at the bare minimum rate.
-A system that is not narrowed down to only a certain section of the population, your home, however big or small, can play a part in reducing demand for resources that are not renewable, keeping greenhouse gases in check and conserving energy to optimize the chain of supply and demand.
+Last but not the least, energy efficient homes are known to save quite a sizeable amount of annual bills.
+This gives you as a homeowner, a great incentive to shift to more renewable sources and use perishable resources at the bare minimum rate.
+Your home, however big or small, can play a part in reducing demand for non-renewable resources.
+By keeping greenhouse gases in check and conserving energy to optimize the chain of supply and demand, you can be part of a bigger movement to conserve energy.

-The cost of having an energy efficient home isn’t much, especially since products, appliances, and mechanisms which have entered the market lately are already hardwired to account for energy saving needs of the population.
+The cost of having an energy efficient home isn’t much.
+There are multiple products, appliances, and mechanisms which have entered the market lately that are hardwired to account for energy saving needs of the population.
 Combining these appliances with a few renewable sources of energy right at home, you can save a little money and maybe even be liable for tax breaks.

 Here are 9 ways in which you can make your home more energy efficient without the hassle of major revamps and remodels–